dlgoodchild/docker-emp7/README.md

 # docker-emp7
-Docker setup for Nginx, MySQL and PHP7.
+Docker setup for Nginx, MariaDB and PHP7.
 Compile any version of PHP greater than 5.4.

 ### What's Installed
-1. PHP7.1RC2
+1. PHP7.4RC2
  - Xdebug 2.4.1
  - IMagick extension
  - ImageMagick library